RadialDevGroup/ombudsman/management/ONBOARDING.md

 ## Policy Repo
   - Review [Values](employee_expectations/VALUES.md) as documented in the intents of existing policies
   - Go over the policy repo, including the Process documentation for it.
+  - Review the [Policy wiki](https://github.com/RadialDevGroup/Policy/wiki) for relevant documentation about the new hire's responsibilities at Radial.
+They don't need to read every single section, but make sure that they are aware of what advice is there so they can turn to it when they need it.
+Some sections to draw their attention to are [Pairing](https://github.com/RadialDevGroup/Policy/wiki/Pairing), the [Developer Lead Guide for dev leads](https://github.com/RadialDevGroup/Policy/wiki/Quick-Start-Developer-Lead-Guide), and any Developer Journeys relevant to them.
   - Please ask the new employee to review the folders named employee_expectations and whatever else is relevant for the particular role.